ScalierBullet63/ComfyUI_EasySageAttention/guide_en.md

   ..\python_embeded\python.exe -m pip install .
   ```

-- IF you downloaded the whl file in step 5, you can place it directly inside the ComfyUI_windows_portable folder.
-Open the terminal inside that folder and use this command to install the file
+- If you prefer to avoid compiling SageAttention, you can download the .whl file from the releases and place it directly inside the ComfyUI_windows_portable folder.
+Open the terminal within that folder and use this command to install the file

   .\python_embeded\python.exe -m pip install “name of whl file”